-- (a) Drivers shall have and maintain in good standing at all times an Ontario Class B or Class E School Purpose Vehicle driver's license and any additional licenses required by the Public Vehicle Act, the Highway Traffic Act (Ontario) and/or the Toronto Licensing Commission By-Laws.
+- a.
+Drivers shall have and maintain in good standing at all times an Ontario Class B or Class E School Purpose Vehicle driver's license and any additional licenses required by the Public Vehicle Act, the Highway Traffic Act (Ontario) and/or the Toronto Licensing Commission By-Laws.
 Drivers shall satisfy all governmental requirements, and be trained according to the Ministry of Transportation and Communications "Training Guidelines for Drivers of Transportation Services for Physically Disabled Persons".
-A clear vulnerable sector search must be completed prior to transporting students. - (b) All drivers must be trained in School Bus Safety Programs and Orientation/Evacuation Drills as outlined in Appendix F. New drivers shall be given a two week period to obtain this training. - (c) All drivers must comply with the Toronto Municipal Code Chapter 545, Licensing Article XV Chapter 545-208.
+A clear vulnerable sector search must be completed prior to transporting students. - b.
+All drivers must be trained in School Bus Safety Programs and Orientation/Evacuation Drills.
+New drivers shall be given a two week period to obtain this training. - c.
+All drivers must comply with the Toronto Municipal Code Chapter 545, Licensing Article XV Chapter 545-208.